Financial Aid 2019-2020

-Financial aid is a needs based program.
+Financial aid is a needs based program - there are no merit-based scholarships of any kind.
 Each application is looked at on an individual basis and there is no income limitation.
 Approximately 19% of our students receive financial aid.
 To apply for financial aid you must fill out an on-line application.
 All complete applications will be reviewed and award letters will be mailed with your acceptance letter from Blessed Trinity.
+Financial aid is awarded without regard to religion, race, origin or gender.
+Financial aid decisions are made independent of admissions decisions.
 FINANCIAL AID SHOULD BE APPLIED FOR AT THE SAME TIME AS ADMISSIONS - DO NOT WAIT TO BE ACCEPTED BEFORE APPLYING FOR AID.

 Please be aware of the following: